Bitcrash-03/K8s_Cluster_Setup/k8s_Cluster_setup.md

-# Kubernetes Master Node Setup with Cilium
+# Kubernetes Cluster Setup with Cilium

 This script sets up a Kubernetes master node with Cilium as the CNI.